 SELECT ECInstanceId FROM bis.GeometricElement3d LIMIT :pagesize OFFSET (:pageno * :pagesize)

 ECSQL defines a set of built-in system properties.
 They don't have to be defined in the ECSchemas.

 |ECInstanceId||Is the unique identifier for an ECInstance.|

 |ECClassId||Refers to the ECClassId of an ECClass.
 It uniquely identifies an ECClass in the iModel.|

-    In iModel.js the ECClassId is formatted as fully qualified class name when used in the SELECT clause.
+In iTwin.js the ECClassId is formatted as fully qualified class name when used in the SELECT clause.